epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes2.md

 - Build the IOC binary
 - Select an IOC instance definition to run

 The folder `ioc` inside of the `ioc-adsimdetector` is where the IOC source code resided.
 However our containers always make a symlink to this folder at `/epics/ioc`.
 This is so that it is always in the same place and can easily be found by ibek (and the developer!).
-Therefore you can build the binary with the following command:
+Therefore you can build the IOC binary with the following command:

 ```console